An hour out of NYC at the foot of the Berkshires is a 300-year-old town with an upscale air.

 7. ACT of Connecticut

-A Contemporary Theatre of Connecticut (ACT) is a new producing theatre at 35 Quarry Road in Ridgefield, putting on Broadway-style productions in limited runs.
+A Contemporary Theatre of Connecticut (ACT) is a recently founded producing theater at 36 Quarry Road in Ridgefield, putting on Broadway-style productions in limited runs.

 Each production mixes Broadway professionals with local talent from Fairfield and Westchester Counties.

-Together with these shows, ACT also runs a conservatory program and offers workshops, camps and youth education classes.
+Together with its performances, ACT also runs a conservatory program and offers workshops, camps and youth education classes.

 9. Devil’s Den Preserve

-Spread out over more than 1,750 acres, Devil’s Den is the largest Nature Conservancy preserve in Connecticut, and one of the larger preserves in the Metropolitan New York Area.
+Spread out over more than 1,750 acres, Devil’s Den is the largest Nature Conservancy preserve in Connecticut.
+In fact it’s one of the larger preserves in the Metropolitan New York Area.

 There are 20 miles of trails in this thickly wooded landscape, taking in wetlands, a gorge, an 18th-century millpond, streams and lofty ridges granting distant views.

-Most memorable are Ambler Gorge and its rugged cascade, and the soaring rock formation at Great Ledge.
+Most memorable for me were Ambler Gorge and its rugged cascade, and the soaring rock formation at Great Ledge.

-Devil’s Den is a habitat for over 500 types of tree and wildflower, and among the blooming plants are Indian pipe, cardinal flower and pink lady’s slipper.
+Devil’s Den is a habitat for over 500 types of tree and wildflower.
+Among the blooming plants are Indian pipe, cardinal flower and pink lady’s slipper.

 Animal species include bobcats, red foxes, coyotes and eastern copperhead snakes, as well as more than 140 bird species.